 If all of the above methods do not work for you, then you need a proficient third-party tool to extract these attachments.
 One such tool is Outlook PST Email Recovery.
 This tool comes in handy when you want to open an attachment and extract that is blocked either corrupted, or damaged, by Outlook due to security reasons.
 It is the best method to recover blocked attachments in MS Outlook.

-Here we have discussed manual methods to Open blocked attachments in Outlook.
+Here we have discussed manual methods for Outlook Blocked Access to the following Potentially Unsafe Attachments.
 If these methods don’t work for you, then you can try out Outlook PST Email Recovery which offers easy and swift recovery of lost/damaged Outlook attachments.